Site Logo

 The teahouses and lodges serve delicious Nepali food and even have Western options on their menus.
 As the trek progresses and the altitude increases, the number of teahouses decreases, and the options become limited.
 During peak trekking season, it is recommended to book the teahouses in advance to avoid any inconvenience.
 Some teahouses may also provide amenities like Wi-Fi, charging points, and hot water bottles for an extra cost.

-Popular side trips and detours along the short Everest trek
+Popular side trips and detours along the short Everest trek:

 Several popular side trips and detours can be taken along the Everest short trek, including: